MicrosoftDocs/microsoft-salescopilot-docs/articles/collaborate-teams-newly-created-existing-team.md

 The **Latest activity** content is generated from the last three notes in the opportunity record.

-The AI-generated opportunity summary is available only when your administrator has turned on copilot AI features. <!-- EDITOR'S NOTE: Copilot AI features where?
-In the Sales Copilot Teams app? --> If your administrator hasn't turned on those features, the opportunity summary is displayed in the form of field-value pairs.
+The AI-generated opportunity summary is available only when your administrator has [turned on copilot AI features](suggested-replies.md#set-up-copilot-ai-features).
+If your administrator hasn't turned on those features, the opportunity summary is displayed in the form of field-value pairs.
 The fields that are included in the summary depend on what your administrator has set.

 :::image type="content" source="media/oppty-summary-deal-room-non-ai.png" alt-text="Screenshot of an opportunity summary in a deal room channel when copilot AI features are turned off.":::